-In this case, if one of the AZs fails, there will still be 2 remaining Real Servers.
-If the instance with the active EIP association(s) is located in the failed AZ, this will be detected by the peer instance and the EIP(s) will be automatically re-associated.
+If one of the AZs fails, there are still two operational Real Servers in the remaining AZ.

+If the instance with the active EIP association(s) is located in the failed AZ, this will be detected by the peer instance in the remaining AZ and the EIP(s) will be automatically re-associated.

-Step 6 - Associate EIPs on the First (Primary 1) Instance
+Step 6 - Associate EIPs on the First Instance (Primary 1)